dimagi/commcare-cloud/hosting_docs/source/services/0-index.rst

 CommCareHQ Services Guides
 ==========================

 CommCareHQ uses many services such as Django, PostgreSQL, BlobDB, Kafka and many more.
-This section has a page for each service describing how a service is used and how to perform various operations related to the service.
+This section has information how a service is used and how to perform various operations related to the service.

 .. toctree::
    :maxdepth: 2